 A normal rate for panting pups can be anywhere from 300 to 400 breaths per minute.
-While panting itself might seem like it’s burning up a lot of energy, it’s actually completely natural and calming in most situations.
-However, there is a difference between normal panting, excessive heavy breathing, and restlessness in dogs.
+While panting itself might seem like it’s burning up a lot of energy, it’s completely natural and calming to your dog in most situations.
+However, there is a difference between normal panting, excessive heavy breathing, and restless behavior in dogs.

 Again, normal panting occurs when your dog is trying to cool themselves down or calm down.
 It can happen for a variety of reasons and isn’t anything to worry about.